 The following procedures should be followed for students requesting disability access services for the first time:

-- Fill out the Student Information Form (Doc) and schedule an intake appointment
+- Fill out the KOKUA Program Student Information Form and schedule an intake appointment.

-Following your acceptance to the University of Hawaiʻi at Mānoa and your decision to attend UHM, please come in, call or email firstname.lastname@example.org to complete a KOKUA Student Information Form and request an intake appointment with a KOKUA Counselor.
+Following your acceptance to the University of Hawaiʻi at Mānoa and your decision to attend UHM, please email email@example.com to complete a KOKUA Student Information Form and request an intake appointment with a KOKUA Counselor.

 - Meet with a KOKUA Counselor for intake